 Cheapest car insurance for 40-year-old drivers

-Erie offers the cheapest full coverage insurance for 40-year-old drivers, based on Bankrate’s extensive research.
-Major insurers USAA, Auto-Owners, Geico and State Farm also made our list for offering cheap average rates to 40-year-olds.
+Auto-Owners offers the cheapest minimum coverage insurance for 40-year-old drivers, based on Bankrate’s extensive research.
+Major insurers USAA, Geico, Amica and State Farm also made our list for offering cheap average rates to 40-year-olds.

 We began our research by choosing the most popular carriers by market share and broke them down based on average annual premium for full coverage insurance, using the latest premium data from Quadrant Information Services.
 On top of these low rates, these companies offer diverse discounts that could apply to you.
 We also assessed their J.D.
 Power customer service scores and A.M.
 Best financial strength ratings.

-USAA’s average annual insurance rate for 40-year-old drivers is the second lowest-cost on the list.
-However, USAA car insurance requires membership, which is exclusive to active-duty military, veterans and their eligible family members.
-If you can qualify for membership from the fifth-largest auto insurer based on market share according to the Insurance Information Institute (Triple-I), you can benefit from coverage options that include accident forgiveness and rideshare insurance.
-For active-duty members, USAA offers a 60% discount off your premium if you are deployed and store your vehicle.
+USAA’s average annual minimum coverage insurance rate for 40-year-old drivers is the second-lowest cost on our list.
+However, USAA car insurance is only available to active-duty military, veterans and their eligible family members.
+If you qualify for membership, you can benefit from coverage options that include accident forgiveness and rideshare insurance.
+For active-duty members, USAA offers a 60 percent discount off your premium if you are deployed and store your vehicle.
 The company carries an A++ (Superior) financial strength rating from A.M.
 Best, the highest level possible.

 Learn more: USAA Insurance review

-Geico, the second-largest U.S. auto insurer based on market share, provides generally affordable rates for full coverage car insurance.
-One of the most unique options from Geico is mechanical breakdown insurance, which generally can be purchased for leased or new vehicles less than 15 months old and with less than 15,000 miles.
+Available in all 50 states, Geico provides generally affordable rates for minimum and full coverage car insurance.
+Tech-savvy drivers may be especially interested in the company’s highly-rated mobile app, which allows policyholders to make policy changes, make payments and download digital ID cards.
+When it comes to coverage, one of the most unique options from Geico is mechanical breakdown insurance, which generally can be purchased for leased or new vehicles less than 15 months old and with less than 15,000 miles.
 Once you add the coverage, car repairs are included for most everything except wear and tear with a $250 deductible.
 Geico is rated A++ (Superior) by AM Best.

 Learn more: Geico Insurance review

-State Farm’s car insurance for 40-year-old drivers is available online or through the carrier’s exclusive network of 19,000 local agents.
-State Farm is the largest U.S. car insurance company with 16.2% market share, according to the Triple-I. With State Farm, you can bundle your auto insurance with other coverages such as homeowners and life insurance, as well as get access to financial products and investor services for maximum savings and convenience.
+State Farm’s car insurance for 40-year-old drivers is available online or through the carrier’s exclusive network of 19,000 local agents (State Farm is the largest car insurance company in the U.S. by market share).
+State Farm agents live in the communities they serve, which means they could be more in-tune with the unique needs of your local area.
+Additionally, State Farm customers might be able to bundle their auto insurance with other coverages such as homeowners and life insurance, as well as get access to financial products and investor services for maximum savings and convenience.
 The company is rated A++ (Superior) by AM Best.

 Learn more: State Farm Insurance review